-I based this White Chocolate Buttercream Frosting recipe on my original Chocolate Frosting recipe from 2008.
-The science behind that recipe is basically an amazing combination of two ingredients –cacao butter and coconut oil.
-I translated that recipe into one without any coconut (I did not want a coconut flavor in my icing) using butter as the primary oil here instead.
-The principle behind this creation is the use of a creamy fat, a light clear sweetener, along with one of my favorite ingredients, cacao butter, to stiffen up the aforementioned ingredients and give them some additional flavor and body.
-Add in natural vegetable based food coloring and you have an incredibly rich, real buttercream icing made from five ingredients.
+I based this White Chocolate Buttercream Frosting recipe on my original Dairy-Free Chocolate Frosting recipe from 2008.
+The science behind that recipe is basically an amazing combination of 2 ingredients –cacao butter and coconut oil.
+I translated that recipe into one without any coconut because I did not want that flavor in my icing.
+Instead, I use butter as the primary fat in this recipe.

-Most icing recipes have an ingredient ratio of around 3:1, butter to sugar.
+Most icing recipes have an ingredient ratio of around 3:1, sugar to butter.
 I wanted a healthier recipe that had more creaminess and less sweetener.
 While I wouldn't say this recipe is healthy, it's definitely healthier, with a 1:1 ratio of butter to sugar, so it's a little easier on blood sugar levels of those folks cutting back on simple sugars and other carbohydrates.

 When you make this homemade frosting recipe, grind your sugar into a powder in a high speed blender or coffee grinder.
 I've tried making this recipe with plain cane sugar and it didn't work at all.
 It was very granular and didn't have a smooth frosting-like texture.
 I also tried using coconut sugar in this icing and it was not a win.